Illinois Government Essentials

 Closing Out a Legislative Session & Handling an Impasse

-In reviewing voting roll calls in the House chamber, we can begin to see these distinctions that are so often portrayed during election season as simple Democrat versus Republican slogans.
+In reviewing 2019 voting roll calls in the House chamber, we can begin to see nuances in what is so often portrayed during election season as simple Democrat versus Republican slogans.
 While a graduated income tax did receive near unanimous support among House Democrats, legislation involving a minimum wage, abortion rights, gun rights, and recreational marijuana were not voted on uniformly among Democrats or even Republicans.

 And as much as Chicago Democrats often "control" legislative priorities at the Illinois capitol building, in the 2019 fall legislative session we saw how issues with gambling expansion and local construction projects can pressure Democrats and Republicans outside of Chicago to come together in a manner uniquely frustrating to Chicago Democrats when a technical gaming cleanup bill passed but a Chicago casino cleanup bill did not...